 Fair. pieces are made with love and care.
 Many of our pieces are handmade and aim to bring you some sparkle on your day-to-day.
 However, precious metals and gemstones are still subject to occasional scratches, dents, and the build-up of grime of our daily lives.
 Here are a few tips on how to care for your delicate pieces, so that even if life gets a little rough, your jewelry won't!

 We recommend taking your jewelry off before gardening, engaging in sports/outdoor activities, and swimming.
 Avoid contact with rough surfaces.
 This applies for ceremony jewelry as well.
 It is highly recommended to remove your engagement/wedding rings before engaging in any physical activity/performing any chores or heavy lifting and suggested as well to remove before bed.

-Try to avoid storing your jewelry with other pieces --they can get entangled which will lead to a headache and breaking of your precious jewelry.
+Try to avoid storing your jewelry with other pieces --they can get entangled which will not only lead to a headache but potential breakage of your precious jewelry.
 Even solid gold pieces will scratch each other when stored together especially pieces with gemstones.
 When storing your silver/gold-plated/gold-filled jewelry, use an airtight plastic bag, like a Zip-loc.
 Adding a silica pack to the airtight bag, will help prevent your pieces from tarnishing. *Silica packs are normally found when you purchase new clothes/shoes.

 As a rule of thumb, if you aren't entirely sure if a specific activity will ruin your piece, it's just safer to take it off and put it back on after.